-- Report to the School Resource Officer with the proper hall pass signed by your teacher. - The student will be issued a new I.D.
+- Report to your Instructor with the proper hall pass signed by your teacher. - The student will be issued a new I.D.
 Badge. - A \$5.00 replacement fee must be paid prior to the issuance of a replacement I.D.
 Badge.